Conduct & Discipline

 Sanctions: Sexual conduct with students or employees in violation of this policy will not be tolerated.
 Appropriate disciplinary action may include a range of actions, up to and including dismissal and/or expulsion.

-Formal Grievance: A formal complaint may be presented due to the dissatisfaction that occurs when an employee believes a condition of their employment is unjust, inequitable or a substantial hindrance to effective operation.
-The employee shall present the facts, in writing, to the Assistant Vice President for Human Resources.
+Formal Grievance: A formal complaint may be presented due to the dissatisfaction that occurs when an employee believes a condition of their employment is unjust, inequitable, or a substantial hindrance to effective operation.
+The employee shall present the facts, in writing, to the Assistant Vice President of Human Resources.
 A formal complaint must contain the following:

 - a summary outlining with whom the points of dissatisfaction were discussed and what results were realized from these discussions and